stakater/mto-docs/content/reference-guides/integrating-external-keycloak.md

 # Integrating External Keycloak

+MTO Console uses Keycloak for authentication and authorization.
+By default, the MTO Console uses an internal Keycloak instance that is provisioned by the Multi Tenant Operator in its own namespace.
+However, you can also integrate an external Keycloak instance with the MTO Console.

 This guide will help you integrate an external Keycloak instance with the MTO Console.

 ## Prerequisites